QHongboQ/JavaNote/README.md

 # JavaNote
-Personal Java Note from the beginning
+Personal Java Note from the beginning.
-It's for Pasadena City College, class CS 003B
+It's for Pasadena City College, class CS 003B.

+Using IDE IntelliJ IDEA, which is a free source for every student.

 There is some Chinese Note right now.
 It will changes to English later.